 Sites such as Accu Weather can provide allergy advice for your local area.
 You should check these levels in the same way as you would check a weather report, and take extra precautions when the levels are higher.

 3. Keep pollen out of the bedroom

 When you see the pollen count in your area increasing, it’s time to take action.
 Try and avoid spending too much time outside on these days and keep your doors and windows shut.

 This is especially important at night when you go to bed.
-As the pollen count is at its highest during the hot summer months, many people open their windows to let the cooler air in.
+The pollen count is at its highest during the hot summer months, but many people open their windows to let the cooler air in.

 Naturally, this also lets in pollen.
-So if you can bear it, keep the windows shut and perhaps try one of these ways to keep cool at night.
+So if you can bear it, keep the windows shut and perhaps try these ways to keep cool at night.

 As we’ve already seen, nasal congestion is worse at night and is the symptom most responsible for sleep disturbances.

 Do you suffer from Hay Fever?
 Does it stop you from sleeping properly?
 Have you found anything that helps you manage the symptoms at night?
-Feel free to share your thoughts and ideas in the comments below!
+Please share your ideas in the comments below!